-Hi, I’m Emese Hruska, and I am a music psychologist, musician and university lecturer.
+Hi, I’m Emese Hruska, and I am a music psychologist, musician and Assistant Professor at the Eötvös Loránd University, Hungary.
 I have an MA in Journalism, and I studied classical and Hungarian folk violin.
 I earned my PhD at the University of Roehampton in London (United Kingdom), specializing in classical musicians’ perfectionism, performance anxiety and the potential causes of the occurrence of these issues.

 Personal motivation to research musicians’ perfectionism